antounes/antounes.github.io/_pages/about.md

 building predictive models for on-site ore process optimisation.

-More broadly, I'm a STEM enthusiast passionate about pattern discovery and about how Stats, Linear Algebra and Computer Science combine to provide us with powerful frameworks for solving problems ranging from simple housing price prediction to complex speech recognition.
+More broadly, I'm a STEM enthusiast passionate about pattern discovery and about how statistics, linear algebra and computer science combine to provide us with powerful frameworks for solving problems.
 My research interests include machine learning, applied data science and computational advertising.

 When not in front of a computer coding or reading papers while listening to France Musique, you'll most probably find me training on my bike.
 I've been riding and building bikes since I was 8, racing on MTB, CX, track and road.